OWASP/owasp-mastg/README.md

 3. Get the [e-book](https://leanpub.com/mobile-security-testing-guide-preview "MSTG as an e-book").
 The book is available for free, but you can choose to purchase it at a price of your choosing if you wish to support our project.
 All funds raised through sales of the e-book go directly into the project budget and will be used to fund production of future releases.

 3. Clone the repository and run the [document generator](https://github.com/OWASP/owasp-mstg/blob/master/Tools/generate_document.sh "The document generator") (requires [pandoc](http://pandoc.org "Pandoc")).
-This produces docx and HTM files in the "Generated" subdirectory.
+This produces docx and HTML files in the "Generated" subdirectory.

 ```bash
 $ git clone https://github.com/OWASP/owasp-mstg/